13 Week Presessional English for Conditional Offers

 We ask that all students bring a tablet or laptop computer for research and assignment work.

-You can only join 13 Week Presessional if you have an offer for a UAL main course starting in academic year 2018/19.
-You must meet the language entry requirements for the Presessional course you want to join.
+You can only join the 13 week Presessional if you have an offer for a UAL undergraduate or postgraduate main course starting in academic year 2019/20.
+You must meet the language entry requirements for 13 week Presessional course.
 If you do not meet the entry requirements, please contact the Language Centre (email@example.com) for information on alternative English courses.

-To apply for 13 Week Presessional, you must have the following:
+To apply for the 13 week Presessional, you must have the following:

-- a conditional offer to study a degree course at UAL
+- A conditional offer to study a undergraduate or postgraduate main course at UAL

-- a need to improve your English level by 1.0 IELTS band equivalents (if the amount you need to improve by is lower than this, please see 9 week Presessional for 0.5 bands.
-If the amount you need to improve by is greater, please see 19 week Presessional for 1.5 bands.
-If you need advice, please contact the Language Centre)
+- A need to improve your English level by 1.0 IELTS band equivalents (if the amount you need to improve by is higher than this, please see 19 week Presessional for 1.5 bands.
+If it is lower, please see 9 week Presessional for 0.5 bands, or contact the Language Centre by emailing firstname.lastname@example.org).

 You can join the 13 Week Presessional at University of the Arts London if your current IELTS score (or equivalent) is 1.0 below the requirement for your UAL main course entry requirements.
 There are also minimum skill score requirements.